Dragging a Tile

-Connect matching nodes across the topological grid.
+Connect matching nodes across the grid.

-Solve the built-in campaign levels.
+Solve the built-in levels.

-Design, customize, and save your own grids.
+Design your own grids.

-Manage, share, and track your solutions.
+Manage your grids and track your solutions.

-Explore the combinatorics and topology behind easy, hard, and impossible grids.
+Explore the mathematics behind grids.

 A mathematical lens on size, structure, solvability, and why local tile rules transform global difficulty.